RCA Corporation: Diversification

 In 1941, shortly before the United States entered World War II, the cornerstone was laid for a research and development facility in Princeton, New Jersey called RCA Laboratories.
 Led for many years by Elmer Engstrom, it was used to develop many innovations, including color television, the electron microscope, CMOS-based technology, heterojunction physics, optoelectronic emitting devices, liquid crystal displays (LCDs), videocassette recorders, direct broadcast television, direct broadcast satellite systems and high-definition television.

 RCA plants switched to war production shortly after the U.S. entered the war in December 1941.
-The company began work on a secret project for the U.S. Navy called Madame X. in September 1942.
-The Bloomington, Indiana, plant was one of the first of five RCA plants to produce Madame X. Madame X was a VT fuse, which is a proximity fuse used to electronically detonate a projectile's payload when it was in range of its target, as opposed to relying on a direct hit.
-James V. Forrestal, former secretary of the Navy said, "The proximity fuse had helped blaze the trail to Japan.
-Without the protection this ingenious device has given the surface ships of the fleet, our westward push could not have been so swift and the cost in men and ships would have been immeasurably greater."
 During World War II, RCA was involved in radar and radio development in support of the war effort, and ranked 43rd among United States corporations in the value of wartime military production contracts.
+One such contract was to outfit the battleship USS Texas with a 400-megahertz pulse radar set, using technology developed by RCA acoustics scientist, Irving Wolff.
 During and after the war, RCA set up several new divisions for defense, space exploration and other activities.
 The RCA Service Corporation provided large numbers of staff for the Distant Early Warning (DEW) Line.
 RCA units won five Army–Navy "E" Awards for Excellence in production.
 Due to the hostilities between Japan and the United States during World War II, the Victor Company of Japan became an independent company after seceding from RCA Victor in the United States; JVC retained the 'Victor' and "His Master's Voice" trademarks for use in Japan only.

 In 1955, RCA sold its Estate brand of large appliance operations to Whirlpool Corporation.
 As part of this transaction, Whirlpool was given the right to market "RCA Whirlpool" appliances through the mid-1960s.